 Are you a budding entrepreneur?
 Are you planning to launch your own business?
 Hold on!
 Make sure you are not making one of the most common startup mistakes – poor revenue model or monetization issues.
 Running a business absolutely requires choosing the best revenue models for startups among other things!

 One of the most important questions that investors base their decisions on is funding your startup – “What is your monetization plan?”
-The sustainability of your business depends on the stability of the revenue model of your business.
+The sustainability of your business depends on the stability of the revenue model for your startup.

 Here are a few entrepreneurs talking about the reasons behind the failure of their startups.